-Ulta Salon, Cosmetics & Fragrance, Inc. (Company or Ulta) was incorporated in the state of Delaware on January 9, 1990, to operate specialty retail stores selling cosmetics, fragrance, haircare and skincare products, and related accessories and services.
+Ulta Salon, Cosmetics & Fragrance, Inc. was incorporated in the state of Delaware on January 9, 1990, to operate specialty retail stores selling cosmetics, fragrance, haircare and skincare products, and related accessories and services.
 The stores also feature full-service salons.
-As of April 28, 2012, the Company operated 467 stores in 44 states, as shown in the table below:
+As of May 4, 2013, the Company operated 576 stores in 46 states, as shown in the table below.
+As used in these notes and throughout this Quarterly Report on Form 10-Q, all references to "we," "us," "our," "Ulta" or the "Company" refer to Ulta Salon, Cosmetics & Fragrance, Inc. and its consolidated subsidiary, Ulta Inc.